The planning system can be a confusing mess. Here is an explanation of the situation at Danes Moss.

 - Cllr Janet Jackson (no longer a councillor)

 The site is 136 acres (or 55.05 hectares) and since 2017 about 53.6% of the land (c.29.54 hectares) has been owned by Cheshire East Council.
-Most of the remainder was owned by a company registered in Jersey called TG Limited.
-This company is owned by Thomas Gallagher who is the brother of billionaire property developer Sir Tony Gallagher.
+Most of the remainder is now owned by Barratt Developments Plc – the largest house builder in the UK.
+Barratt bought the land in 2022 from a company registered in Jersey called TG Limited.
+This company was owned by Thomas Gallagher who is the brother of billionaire property developer Sir Tony Gallagher.
 The company number is 115004, registered with the Jersey Financial Services Commission.

 Electoral Commission records reveal that Tony Gallagher has donated more than £4.1m to the Conservative Party.
 With donations to individual MPs he has been most generous to the former Minister of State for Housing and Planning, Brandon Lewis MP who received £49,014 in seven payments from 2017 – 2019.